CharlBest/nean-stack-starter/README.md

 ### Client
 In the environments folder there are 2 files. one for dev and one for production.
 The angular CLI switches them at build time.
 ### Server
-In the root there is a .env file.
-At development webpack includes these at build time in your output
+In the environments folder there is 1 file.
+In development default values are used.
+In production your hosting service should set process.env with the appropriate variables